 - Discrimination based on gender;

-- Discrimination in schools based on transgender status or gender identity; or
+- Discrimination based on transgender status or gender identity; or

 To maintain an action for damages under Title IX, a student must prove that: